casys-kaist/slow-memory-emulation/README.md

 controlled simultaneously.
 * We had to emulate slow memory because this research was conducted when the Intel Optane DC was not available.
+* Although the experiment results are not publicly available, we have conducted the same experiments on a machine equipped with Intel Optane DC.
+We found that the overall tendency holds and the conclusion of this research is valid.

 ## How to Use
 * First, choose the target idle latency that you want (300ns).